bloomen/libunittest/README.txt

-libunittest is a portable C++ library for unit testing.
+libunittest is a portable C++ library for unit testing making use of C++11.

 Features: